ChemCryst/crystals/newdocs/interface/model-window.rst

 * Hovering over an atom displayes its name, and occupation number if that is not unity.
 * Hovering over a `bond`_ displays the names of the atoms involved and the bond length.
-If an atom should be bonded to the main fragment but is in a symmetry equivalent position, the partial bonds from the atoms concerned are drawn in grey and hovering over the bod to detatched atom also shows the symmetry operators involved.
+If an atom should be bonded to the main fragment but is in a symmetry equivalent position, the partial bonds from the atoms concerned are drawn in grey and hovering over the bond to the
+  detatched atom also shows the symmetry operators involved.
 Clicking on the *ghost* bond in the main fragment enable you to move the disconnected atom to a bonding position.
 * Left-clicking an atom *selects* the atom.
 Left-clicking again deselects it.